Sarah Delahunty

 Sarah Delahunty (born 1952) is a New Zealand writer and director who was born in Wellington.
 An award-winning playwright, Delahunty has written over 30 plays, often focussing on works for youth.

 In the 2015 Queen's Birthday Honours, Delahunty was appointed a Member of the New Zealand Order of Merit, for services to theatre.

 Life

 Delahunty was born in Wellington, and grew up there with her sister, politician Catherine Delahunty.
 Sarah enrolled at the New Zealand Drama School but found it boring and left after ten days.
-She then worked at Downstage Theatre, before getting a lead role on soap opera Close to Home.
+She then worked at Downstage Theatre, before getting a lead role as Lyndsey on soap opera Close to Home.